Hwang Shinwei

 Hwang Shinwei (黃信維 (Huángxìnwéi)), sometimes romanized as Huang Hsin-Wei or Huang Xinwei, is a Taiwanese video game programmer.
-From 1988 to 1991, he developed NES video games without a license from Nintendo, mostly published by RCM Co., Ltd. (also known as RCM Group or simply RCM, standing for RamCo Man International (劍虹國際有限公司)).
-Hwang's titles are both originals and clones of popular games, many of which were not originally ported to the console (such as Rally-X).
+From 1988 to 1991, he developed video games for the NES without a license from Nintendo, which were mostly published by RCM Co., Ltd. (also known as RCM Group or simply RCM, standing for RamCo Man International (劍虹國際有限公司)).
+Though some of Hwang's titles are originals. most are clones of popular games, many of which were not originally ported to the NES (such as Rally-X).
 All of these games were released on various multicarts, but several, like Brush Roller and Magic Jewelry, were also released on standalone cartridge format.
-Though standalone games and multicarts produced by RCM and companies with ties to Hwang often had copyright information listed, cartridges produced by unrelated companies usually had their copyright information removed, even on single release cartridges.
+Though standalone games and multicarts produced by RCM and other companies with ties to Hwang often had copyright information listed, cartridges produced by unrelated companies usually had their copyright information removed, even on single release cartridges.
 Hwang retired from NES game development around 1991, coinciding with a Nintendo lawsuit against several Taiwanese companies (including RCM) for their counterfeiting activities.
 It is possible he may have been arrested, though whether or not this is true is unclear.